 This major provides you with both a theoretical and applied foundation in communication.
 You will explore communication scholarship in multiple subdisciplines including interpersonal, organizational, and rhetorical and public culture; as well as small group, media, health, and family.
 In addition, you will enhance your knowledge (and openness to) the diversity of the surrounding world, including the intersections of communication with social justice and forms of oppression related to social identity to be men and women for and with others.
 This major allows you to have the flexibility to customize your program by choosing elective courses from a variety of areas relevant to your career interests.
 To see a list of courses, click here.

-This major is available for University College* students and focuses on the relationship between communication and human behavior in organizations (business, government, non-profit).
+This major is available for College of Professional Studies students and focuses on the relationship between communication and human behavior in organizations (business, government, non-profit).
 You will study theory and practice of how organizations are created, maintained, and changed through communication.
 You will learn to communicate your ideas effectively through generating organizational literature and delivering professional presentations.
 In this major, you will examine the role and relevance of communication in your personal and professional life while broadening your knowledge of (and openness to) the intersections of communication with social justice and forms of oppression related to social identity.
 To see a list of courses, click here.

 Jennifer Lautrup - 2012 graduate of Organizational Communication Accelerated program